 - Navigate to your newly created virtual machine in the Azure Portal and click the ENDPOINTS tab.

-- Click ADD ENDPOINT button at the bottom of the screen.
+- Click the ADD button at the bottom of the screen.

 - Open up the TCP protocol's PUBLIC PORT 80 as PRIVATE PORT 80.